SeijiEmery/Arith/cpp/README.md

 There is also a python version in src/arith.py, which again is a direct translation.

-These aren't meant as standalone implementations (as standalone implementations they're both somewhat suboptimal), but to demonstrate (and compare with) how the c++ code works.
+These aren't meant as standalone implementations (as standalone implementations they're both somewhat suboptimal), but to demonstrate (and compare) how the c++ code works by directly translating it into other languages.

 ## Editing: